Updated: 3rd August 2021

 However, as part of the liquidation process, the appointed liquidator (or Official Receiver in the case of compulsory liquidation) will assess how the Bounce Back Loan was spent to ensure the funds were not misused.
 If misuse is suspected, you could be held personally liable for the loan.

 The Treasury confirmed that a Bounce Back Loan could be paid as a dividend if the business in question has retained profits but is cash poor.
 However, rules regarding unlawful dividends and insolvent companies still apply.
 Taking dividends from a company known to be insolvent may need to be paid back if the company enters a formal insolvency process later down the line.
-If a liquidator feels that excessive dividends played a part in a company's insolvency, again the use of these funds would be scrutinised and directors could be liable to repay the money.
+If a liquidator feels that excessive dividends played a part in a company going bust, again the use of these funds would be scrutinised and directors could be liable to repay the money.

 If you are worried that you may have misused your Bounce Back Loan, you should seek expert help and advice as a matter of urgency.
 It is much easier to voluntarily deal with these types of situations while you still can, rather than wait for an investigation to be forced upon you.